b1azefr/jordan-6-rings-ft-figma/README.md

 In my first project, i utilized the "iconify" plugin, which helped me getting all the icons i needed for this project.

 Here's the link to the plugin: [iconify](https://www.figma.com/community/plugin/735098390272716381/iconify)

+# Source website
+Want to see what the ACTUAL website looks like ?
+Have a look: [Nike Jordan 6 Rings](https://www.nike.com/t/jordan-6-rings-mens-shoes-2VAD3Y/322992-164)